tompston/gomakeme/README.md

 The `user_module` will be created in the `modules` directory.

+### Module

 A single module will hold 5 basic CRUD endpoints, that will be automatically available to the server.
-The generated controllers are held in seperate files, where the name of the file indicates what type of http request is associated with the controller.
+The generated controllers are held in seperate files, where the name of the file indicates what type of http request is associated it.
+The controllers can also hold common functions, such as
+- validation of url params, if there are any
+- validation and custom error messages for the sent payloads
+- database connection ( if set to true in the config file )

 Once the directory for the `user_module` is created, it won't be updated if you run the `go generate` again, so you can edit them.

-## How to generate a server
+## How to generate a new REST API

 1. Clone the repo